Miscellaneous Items part two

 Courtesy of John Hunter via Dave Rowland

-1948: Making the short trip from home (Wallsend) to Brough Park for an evening's racing.
-Local rider John Hunter on the combination with his mate on the back.
-The guy on the left was another rider Stuart Robson.
+Local Newcastle rider John Hunter transporting his bike to Newcastle's Brough Park in 1948: Making the short trip from his home (Wallsend) to Brough Park for an evening's racing.
+John Hunter is driving his unwieldy looking combo with his mate on the back seat.
+The guy on the solo on the left was another rider Stuart Robson.
 The combination was a1923 Harley Davidson.
 I don't know what the other road bike was.
 The speedway machine in the sidecar was I am told a Rudge with a JAP engine.
 The other speedway bike has it's chain removed so the back wheel could revolve freely on the road.
 It was common to see speedway bikes transported in this fashion before car ownership did away with the motorcycle combination.

 Courtesy of John Hunter via Dave Rowland

-Another trip in 1948 this time back from the speedway to John's home in Wallsend.
+Another trip in 1948 this time back from Brough Park speedway to John's home in Wallsend.
 This time John Hunter is on the back with his brother riding.
 If you have any 1948 programmes have a look for John's name

 Courtesy of John Hunter via Dave Rowland

 In 1948 there was no petrol for pleasure purposes.
-John Hunter would get up early for a day at the seaside, with a difference.
-He would put his speedway bike on the local coast train at his home station, Wallsend and get it off again at Tynemouth.
+John Hunter would get up early for a day's practise on the beach, with a difference.
+He would put his speedway bike on the local coastal route train at his home station, Wallsend and get it off again at Tynemouth, just a few minutes by rail.
 He would then push the bike down to the Long Sands (Tynemouth Beach).
 He got in some practise, but only if the tide was out!
-These photos were taken at 7.00am.
+These photos were taken at about 7.00am when the tide was well out.
 He would wake everyone up and attract the attention of the local police.
-The plod would stop John, warn him about the frivolous waste of petrol and tell him motorbikes were banned from the sands.
+The police would stop John, warn him about the frivolous waste of petrol and tell him motorbikes were banned from the sands.
 John would patiently explain that speedway bikes ran on wood alcohol, not petrol and produce a copy of the beach by-laws showing that there was no ban on bikes using the beach at that time of year.
-He would then continue his session on the beach.
+He would then continue his practise session on the beach.

 Courtesy of John Hunter via Dave Rowland